buildkite/on-demand/agent-composer/transform/README.md

 - A Lambda function
 - A CloudWatch Log group for the Lambda Function
 - A CloudFormation Macro
-- A CloudWatch Log group for the CloudWatch Macro
+- A CloudWatch Log group for the CloudFormation Macro

 ## Deploying